itisokfornoname/MicrostateDex-ToS/README.md

 ## Open source

 The code of MicrostateDex Remastered is privated.
+MicrostateDex Remastered is owned by the BallsDex team and maintained by them, with the MicrostateDex Remastered team being in direct, joint operation with them.
+This bot is hosted with help of the BallsDex team.
+This bot is kept online through BallsDex's patreon subscription.

 <details>